 \subsection{Implementations}

-MedRAX uses GPT-4o as its backbone LLM and is deployed on a single NVIDIA RTX 6000 GPU, using the same configuration as described in Section 3.
+MedRAX uses GPT-4o as its backbone LLM, and we deploy it on a single NVIDIA RTX 6000 GPU using the same configuration as described in Section 3.
 It integrates CheXagent \cite{chexagent} and LLaVA-Med \cite{li2024llava} for visual QA, Maira-2 for grounding \cite{maira2}, a model trained on ChestX-Det for segmentation \cite{ChestX-Det}, TorchXRayVision for classification \cite{torchxrayvision1}, and a model trained on CheXpert Plus for report generation \cite{chexpert-plus}.

 MedRAX implements tool execution with structured JSON API calls, where the agent formulates precise requests with required arguments (e.g., image paths, text prompts) to call target tools.
-All baseline models are evaluated using their official implementations and recommended configurations.
+We evaluate all baseline models using their official implementations and recommended configurations.

-Model responses are processed using regex to extract letter choices.
+We process model responses using regex to extract letter choices.
 For unclear responses, errors, or timeouts, we retry up to three times.
 Responses that remain invalid or do not choose a single choice are marked incorrect.